A guide to materials,

 Man-made

-A durable material made from fossil fules
+A durable material made from fossil fuels.

 Man-made

-A durable material made from fossil fules, most common type is Nylon
+A durable material made from fossil fuels.

 Man-made